zhang-mickey/zhang-mickey.github.io/_posts/2023-11-29-amsterdam.md

 Before transmitting a packet, a station operating in RTS/CTS mode`reserves` the channel by sending a special Request-To-Sent short frame.
 The destination station acknowledges the receipt of an RTS frame by sending back a Clear-To-Send frame,after which normal packet transmission and ACK response ouucrs.
 Since collision may occur only on the RTS frame, and it is detected by the lack of CTS response `benefit`:Increase the system performance by reducing the duration of a collision when long messages are transmitted.
+### SINR信干燥比
+SINR is commonly used in wireless communication as a way to measure the quality of wireless connection

+ ## UMTS
+parallel transmissions

+## HSDPA

+ ## Long- Term Evolution